chaos-mesh/website/docs/configure-enabled-namespace.md

 kubectl annotate ns $NAMESPACE chaos-mesh.org/inject=enabled
 ```

-In the above command, `$NAMESPACE` refers to the name of the namespace, for example, `default`.If the annotation is successfully added, the output is as follows:
+In the above command, `$NAMESPACE` refers to the name of the namespace, for example, `default`.
+If the annotation is successfully added, the output is as follows:

 ```bash
 namespace/$NAMESPACE annotated